SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The second floor is small with just a few exhibits, but don't let that fool you as there is so much to see here!

-After you complete the second floor, you look out over the San Francisco bay as you wait for the elevator to the first floor.
+After you complete the second floor, you look out over the San Francisco bay as you wait for the elevator to take you downstairs.

-This is where you will find most of the exhibits for this San Francisco bay aquarium.
+This is where you will find most of the exhibits in the Aquarium of the Bay.

 When you enter the first floor, the first thing you'll see is a large jellyfish display.
 These are just a few pictures of the jellyfish on display.